 Corporate citizenship, also known as corporate social responsibility, can include anything from volunteering and financial giving to establishing environmental standards for your business.
 It all focuses on social issues and the role that your business plays in helping to solve them.

 Corporate giving and employee volunteer programs are often the first steps toward a company’s corporate citizenship program.
 Corporate giving includes financial and in-kind contributions to an organization, while an employee volunteer program provides opportunities or recognizes efforts of your employees.

-Having an understanding of corporate philanthropy is important to building an effective, sustainable community involvement program.
+Having an understanding of corporate philanthropy is important to building an effective, sustainable corporate community involvement program.
 It starts with being proactive.

 Don’t get behind the 8 ball

 Most philanthropy tends to be reactive as you receive numerous requests for donations – both financial and in goods and services.
 In addition to being disruptive to your day, it also brings up questions that you may not have thought about:

 - How do I handle requests from employees?